tmazitov/ft_irc_tester/README.md

     ./run_test_auto.sh
 ```

-## How to run hand test (programm will create an autorized client connection)
+### How to run test client
+Programm will create an autorized client connection

 1. Run your IRC server.